olga-od-ua/hello_ireland/README.md

 5. Once there is a considerable number of reviews on one page at a time (e.g. more than 10-15) it is planned to implement pagination or other feature to make the reviews part of the website more readable and intuitive.

+6. Social links in the footer were added for visual purposes only and do not carry out any critical functionality.
+They are currently linked to the home page of the respective website.
+In the future they will be redirecting the user to the appropriate destination.